nuex/zodiac/README.md

 ### Templates

-Templates come in two forms: markdown files with an `.md` extension or layout files with a `.layout` extension.
+Templates come in two forms, page templates and layout templates.
 Metadata can be bound to templates by using the `{{key}}` notation in your markdown and layout files.

+Page templates can be either markdown files with an `.md` extension or plain HTML files with a `.html` extension.

+The `main.layout` file wraps HTML content around a page template.
 A `main.layout` file could look something like this:

     <!DOCTYPE html>
     <html lang="en">